 If you are experiencing family violence, find out about help available here: Family violence section

 If you and your ex-partner have agreed on care arrangements for your children, you can make a parenting plan without involving the courts.
 You can also find advice about talking to and making decisions about your children during a break up.

 If you need help to reach agreement about how you’ll care for your children, there are mediation services available that don't involve going to court.
 The Family Court can make decisions for you if these other attempts to agree are unsuccessful.

-The Family Court can help decide who can be a guardian and sort out disputes between guardians.
+The Family Court can help with guardianship matters.
+This includes who can be a guardian and sorting out disputes between guardians.